wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-manager-westminster-sale-pkfh7k.md

 ---
 position: Sales Operations Manager
 description: >-
-  ## Overview

-  Join our innovative MarTech company as an on-site Sales Operations Manager based in Westminster, CA. In this pivotal role, you will leverage cutting-edge marketing platforms, analytics, and automation tools to drive sales efficiency and growth.
+  Overview Join our innovative MarTech company as an onsite Sales Operations Manager based in Westminster, CA. In this pivotal role, you will leverage cuttingedge marketing platforms, analytics, and automation tools to drive sales efficiency and growth.
 Collaborate across multiple project teams and engage with clients in nearby major cities to foster strategic partnerships and enhance sales operations.
-This position is tailored for individuals with a strategic mindset and a passion for technology-driven sales environments.
+This position is tailored for individuals with a strategic mindset and a passion for technologydriven sales environments.
+Key Responsibilities  Lead and optimize sales operations to e...

-  ## Key Responsibilities

-  - Lead and optimize sales operations to e...
 location: 'Westminster, CA'
 team: Software
 schedule: Standard Business Hours